ted-ncg/labs/04-account-repository.md

 1. Implement the `findAll()` method (**remember** to write failing tests first):

+   > NOTE: Put tests for `findAll` into a new Test class named `AccountRepositoryFindTest`

    * If there are no accounts, return an *empty* `List`

      * What test would you write for this?